 Consider Your Industry, Your Product, Your Users

 Realistic expectations are a crucial piece of every threat assessment.
 Every business needs sound security procedures, but not every business requires an identical degree of security.
-For example, if you’re accessing your online retirement account, you’re probably willing, even relieved, to accept certain hurdles to accessing your information.
-On the other hand, if you’re trying to access a recipe in your meal planning app, and the process isn’t seamless, you’ll order takeout, and the meal planner will lose a customer.
+For example, if you’re accessing your online retirement account, you’re probably willing, even relieved, to accept certain hurdles.
+On the other hand, if you’re trying to access a recipe in your meal planning app and the process isn’t seamless, you’ll order takeout and the meal planner will lose a customer.

 Make it Fun

 Or at least not awful.
 Continuing with the authentication (log in) example, but switching from customers to employees, what if employees solved a simple math problem (that refreshes daily) in order to log in to a business application, such as a CMS?
 Maybe it’s an easy riddle or a meaningful sentence that hacking software can’t guess?
 Yes, it means more thought, and in a sense, keeping ahead of AI – but that’s just one of many things that mac-tech is here for.

 In a recent article, we talked about the interrelationship between trust and data security.
 On the surface, paranoia would seem a better synonym for data security.
 That couldn’t be further from the truth.
 When it comes to your employees, take steps to assure them that they are trusted and valued.

 Does this mean every employee has access to every bit of data your company owns?
 Far from it.
 You should delegate access according to what information each employee must know to do their job.
 Avoid frustrating employees by opting to hide certain files and folders based on access rather than displaying them with lock symbols, which can imply distrust.